sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

 three times in case of race conditions with other processes also trying to push files to the same branch (e.g. multiple Jenkins/Travis jobs).

-HTML files are committed to :option:`DEST_BRANCH` and pushed to origin.
+HTML files are committed to :option:`DEST_BRANCH` and pushed to :option:`--push-remote`.

 Positional Arguments
 --------------------